korovod/kenotron/docs/multi-node-training.md

 ```

 This will:
-1. Generate a Nanotron configuration file based on your parameters
+1. Generate a Kénotron configuration file based on your parameters
 2. Create a Slurm job script with appropriate settings
 3. Submit the job to the Slurm scheduler
 4. Save everything needed for reproducibility